 Fixed-rate electricity plans:

 - Cost per kilowatt hour (kWh).
-Electricity use is measured in kilowatt-hours or kWh, and this is how your provider will share their rate.
+Electricity usage is measured in kilowatt hours (kWh), and your provider will use this metric to share their rate with you.

 Switching Texas Electricity Providers

 - Check the terms of your current contract.
-You can sign up with a different electric retail provider at any time; however, you may be charged an early termination fee, or ETF, if you switch suppliers before your current contract ends.
-Check your original agreement to see when you can opt-out of your service without having to pay a fee.
+Although you can switch to a new electric retail provider at any time, you may incur an early termination fee (ETF) if you do so before the end of your current contract.
+To avoid these fees, check your original agreement to determine when you can opt out of your current service without penalty.

 - Evaluate your energy needs.
-Your electricity consumption will vary based on the size of your home and family.
-Other variables, such as the efficiency of appliances, can be harder to pin down.
-Review your previous energy bills to get a better understanding of your average monthly usage.
-Knowing your energy needs can help you choose the best electric plan for you.
+Your electricity consumption is dependent on the size of your home and family, with other variables such as appliance efficiency being more challenging to determine.
+Reviewing your past energy bills can provide insight into your average monthly usage, aiding you in understanding your energy needs better.
+This knowledge can help you select the best electricity plan to meet your specific requirements.

 - Sign Up.
-Visit our Residential Signup page to get started.
-You can also call us at the to-free number to speak to a representative.
+To get started, visit our Residential Sign-up page or call our toll-free number to speak with a representative.

 Choosing a New Electricity Provider When Moving in Texas

-While our company isn’t an energy provider, we are your best source for comparing the providers in your area.
-Utilize the state-of-the-art tools we have available for you to work with, and you will find it as easy as a few clicks of your mouse to find the best deal in town and begin the process of changing over your electric service under Texas Power-To-Choose.
+Although we are not an energy provider, we are your best resource for comparing electricity providers in your area.
+Utilize our state-of-the-art tools to find the best deal in town, making it as easy as a few clicks of your mouse to begin the process of changing over your electric service.

 Electricity Rate Guide

-The average price per kWh is displayed for each of our retail electric providers and is based on 2,000 kWh per month usage.
-It is inclusive of fixed and variable local charges.
-The price disclosed for each retail electric provider is an example based on average usage patterns.
-Your actual average price for electric service may vary based on your electricity usage.
+The average price per kWh displayed on our site for each retail electric provider is based on a usage of 2,000 kWh per month and includes fixed and variable local charges.
+However, it’s important to keep in mind that the price disclosed is an example based on average usage patterns, and your actual average price for electric service may vary based on your electricity usage.
 All rates displayed on our site are gathered from each provider’s “Electricity Facts Label.”